Pump Ordering Guide

 Fluid

 Full disclosure of the liquid is needed to ensure its compatibility with the pump wetted parts, including the casing, impeller, wear rings and any elastomers fitted.
 The fluid will therefore have a direct influence over the materials selected.
 Typically, cast iron is used for fresh water and fuels, and bronze for seawater.
-We have a complete fluid/material compatibility guide available here
+We have a complete fluid/material compatibility guide available here.

 The fluid not only affects the materials but also the pump type selected.
 For example, whilst centrifugal pumps work excellently with water, screw pumps and gear pumps are better suited for lubricating fluids such as fuels and oils.
 The presence of solids or high viscosity sludges need pumps capable of handling high pressures and can pass particles such as peristaltic pumps or progressive cavity pumps.